Skip to content

 Adding a track day

-Click the Add button in the top-right corner to create a new track day.
+Click the Log track day button in the top-right corner to create a new track day.
 The form asks for:

-• Car -- Select which car you are taking to the track
+• Car -- Optional.
+Select which car you are taking to the track.
+You can leave this blank and assign a car later from the Events page.

 • Date -- The date of the track day